-5Starting with Nunn (2008) the spatial distribution of ethnic homelands introduced in Murdock (1959) has been widely used in economics and related fields for diverse purposes; among others, identifying the spatial distribution of ethnic groups partitioned by the Scramble for Africa (Michalopoulos and Papaioannou, 2016), assigning pre-colonial cultural characteristics like the degree of political centralization (Michalopoulos and Papaioannou, 2013) or social structure (Moscona et al., 2018), computing geographic characteristics of ethnic homelands (Fenske, 2014; Depetris-Chauvin and Özak, 2018), and estimating the intensity of the disease environment (Alsan, 2015; Depetris-Chauvin and Weil, 2018).
+6Starting with Nunn (2008) the spatial distribution of ethnic homelands introduced in Murdock (1959) has been widely used in economics and related fields for diverse purposes; among others, identifying the spatial distribution of ethnic groups partitioned by the Scramble for Africa (Michalopoulos and Papaioannou, 2016), assigning pre-colonial cultural characteristics like the degree of political centralization (Michalopoulos and Papaioannou, 2013b) or social structure (Moscona et al., 2020), computing geographic characteristics of ethnic homelands (Fenske, 2014; Depetris-Chauvin and Özak, 2018), and estimating the intensity of the disease environment (Alsan, 2015; Depetris-Chauvin and Weil, 2018).
+As Moscona et al. (2020) have shown these borders have persisted and predict contemporary discontinuities in ethnic identification.